-- Shown here is a summary of project compliance for the SONGS reef mitigation project - As described in the previous slide project compliance requires that the Wheeler North Reef meet all 4 absolute standards and the collective group of relative standards in a given year for that year to count towards mitigation credit - Although it has met the relative standards in all years. the Wheeler North Reef has failed to meet the performance standard for fish standing stock in every year and thus has not accrued any mitigation credit to date
+- Shown here is a summary of project compliance for the SONGS reef mitigation project - As described in the previous slide project compliance requires that the Wheeler North Reef meet all 4 absolute standards and the collective group of relative standards in a given year for that year to count towards mitigation credit - To summarize, the Wheeler North Reef has met as many of the relative performance standards as the reference reefs in each of the 10 years of monitoring. - Although it has met the relative standards in all years. the Wheeler North Reef has failed to meet the performance standard for fish standing stock in in all tens years and failed to meet the performance standard for kelp area in four of the ten years. - Results obtained from the monitoring data show that the reason for this failure is that the Wheeler North Reef is not large enough to consistently support 28 tons of fish and 150 acres of adult giant kelp. - The Wheeler North Reef needs to acquire 32 years of mitigation credit to fulfill its mitigation requirement. - · To date it has earned 0 years of mitigation credit.